CHIP Washington, D.C.

 At least three PCs are available for student use.
 There is also free WiFi available throughout the building.
 Students are encouraged to bring their own laptops with WiFi capability.

-For more information on the SU Washington, D.C.
-Program please click here.
+For more information about The Capitol Hill Internship Program in Washington, D.C. please click HERE

 Students should be proactive with their internship research process.
 Please visit Time On The Hill for information on internships.

 Students looking to work with a government agency (anything that requires background clearance) need to start this process well ahead of time, even a year before SU’s application deadline.